Aayusha2055/sheenycare/_posts/2020-09-08-are-parabens-safe.md

 **Environmental Issues:** Parabens have been detected in surface waters, fish and sediments as low levels of butylparaben can kill coral, according to laboratory tests (Danaovaro 2008).

 # Facts About Parabens!
 A lot of controversies on parabens are not backed by enough research and facts.
-Research upto date hasn't showed adverse effect by paraben on humans.
+Research up to date hasn't shown adverse effects by paraben on humans.
 As said earlier, definitive evidence of harm is lacking.

 On the other hand, many <u>studies confirms safe usage of parabens</u>.
 It is said that paraben is able to penetrate deep into the skin but studies show that <u>systematic contact to dermatitis from ingestion is rare</u>.